 Jorge E. Figueredo, MPP

-Jeanne Balcom, Board Vice President (2018-2021) is an innovative leader with over 20 years of experience in international securities market regulation and financial services consulting.
-She has designed and implemented projects in over 30 countries.
-Most recently as Senior International Director for the Financial Industry Regulatory Authority, she spearheaded the founding of the Americas Chapter of the International Forum for Investor Education to share best practices across Latin America.
-Ms. Balcom holds a bachelor’s degree in Russian Studies from Dartmouth College and a master’s degree in Latin American Studies and International Economics from Johns Hopkins University.
+Jeanne Balcom, Board President (2018-2023) has over 20 years of experience in international securities market regulation and financial services.
+She is currently an Executive Director of Regulatory Policy at the Options Clearing Corporation (OCC).
+At OCC she is also a Member of the Diversify, Equity and Inclusion Council and on the leadership team of the Hispanic/Latino OCC Leaders and Allies (HOLA), an employee network group.
+Prior to this role, she served as a Senior Director for International at the Financial Industry Regulatory Authority, where she spearheaded the founding of the Americas Chapter of the International Forum for Investor Education to share best practices across Latin America and represented FINRA on the Council of Securities Regulators of the Americas.
+Ms. Balcom holds a bachelor’s degree from Dartmouth College and a Master’s degree in Latin American Studies and International Economics from the School of Advanced International Studies at Johns Hopkins University.
 She is fluent in Spanish and proficient in Portuguese.
-This is Ms. Balcom’s first term on the Board.
+This is her second term on the Board and her first term as President of the Board.

-Betsy Jaffe, Board Secretary (2018-2021) is a public affairs executive with more than 25 years of experience serving corporations and trade associations.
-She is the founder and president of Amplitude Strategies, a strategic communications firm serving the audiovisual industry.
-Previously Ms. Jaffe served as senior vice president at AVIXA – the Audiovisual Integrated Experience Association where she worked in communications, government affairs, conferences, sales and social media.
+Betsy Jaffe, Board Vice President (2018-2023) is a public affairs executive dedicated to serving foundations and non-profit trade associations.
+She is currently Director of Marketing & Communications for Nacha, the organization governing the ACH Network, the payment system driving direct deposits and direct payments to banks and credit unions.
+Previously she was President and CEO of Amplitude Strategies, a strategic communications firm.
 Her work has been featured in publications including the Wall Street Journal, The Washington Post, the New York Times, USA Today and numerous business journals and trade publications.
 Ms. Jaffe holds a bachelor’s degree from American University and a master’s degree from George Washington University.
-This is Ms. Jaffe’s first term on the board.
+This is Ms. Jaffe’s second term on the board.

-Chris Falcon (2018-2021) is the Civil Division Supervisor, Legal Counsel, and Deputy Clerk of the Arlington Circuit Court.
+Chris Falcon, Board Secretary (2018-2023) is the Civil Division Supervisor, Legal Counsel, and Deputy Clerk of the Arlington Circuit Court.
 He is also the founding attorney and owner of The Falcon Firm PLLC, focusing his practice on business consulting and estate planning.
-Mr. Falcon serves on the Fairfax County Human Services Council.
-He was previously appointed by Governor Terry McAuliffe to the Virginia Latino Advisory Board, which he served on from 2014-18.
+Mr. Falcon serves on the Fairfax County Human Services Council and the James Madison University Board of Visitors.
+He was previously appointed by Governor Terry McAuliffe to the Virginia Latino Advisory Board, which he served on from 2014-2018.
 Mr. Falcon received his J.D. from the Widener University Law School and B.B.A. from James Madison University.
-This is first term on the board.
+This is his second term on the board.

-Tonia Weik is a strategic communications professional with 20 years of experience in international affairs.
-As a Foreign Service Officer with the U.S. Department of State, she has directed communication and public outreach in multiple countries and regions throughout Asia, Africa, and Europe.
-Also a former English as a Second Language teacher, Ms. Weik is a leader in developing strategies for communicating across cultures.
-She currently instructs at the National Foreign Affairs Training Center.
+Tonia Waetjen (2020-2023) is a strategic communication professional with 20 years of experience in international affairs.
+As a Foreign Service Officer with the U.S. Department of State, she has directed communication and outreach in multiple countries and regions throughout Asia, Africa, and Europe.
+Also a former English as a Second Language teacher, Ms. Waetjen is a leader in developing strategies for communicating across cultures.
+She currently advises on foreign policy at the Department of Defense.
 This is her first board term.

 Celina Penovi recently retired from the Multilateral Investment Guarantee Agency (MIGA), a member of the World Bank Group, where she served as Senior Legal Counsel.
 At MIGA she handled international transactions in countries around the world and interfaces with government authorities on issues relating to foreign investment.
 Prior to joining the World Bank, she worked in law firms in Argentina and San Francisco, California where she received a service award for her pro bono immigration work with Hispanic clients.
 She is a strong advocate of bilingual education and has published several bilingual children’s books.
 Ms. Penovi received her J.D. from the University of Buenos Aires and a Masters of Law in International Transactions (LL.M.) from the University of California, Berkeley, School of Law.
 She has served two terms on the board, most recently as Board President.